 Diet: In some point of time, most of us have entertained people around advising us to avoid oily or greasy foods like junk foods, deep fried foods, French fries as they might cause acne.
 Even doctors suggest the patients with acne problems about this.
 Chocolate and greasy foods are often impugned as the causes of blackheads but there is no such justifying evidence to prove this.

 Smoking: According to the researchers, people who smoke suffer from acne more than non-smokers.

 - Despite of many dermatological innovative treatments, to prevent the blackheads we have to take some precautions.

 - Use acne-prone products to wash your face.
 Try to maintain the skin dry all the time.

 - Don’t touch your face with bare hands as your hands are exposed to dirt and bacteria in various corners on your hands.
 Hence if your skin gets direct contact with your hands it might cause infections on your skin.

 - Try to clean your pillow covers a lot of dirt and oil from your hair and face transfers from onto your pillow, hence wash your pillow covers every day.

 - Do not use makeup commodities which have high chemicals that can stimulate the acne generation.

-– Try to stay hydrated by drinking 2-3 liters water every day.
+- Try to stay hydrated by drinking 2-3 litres water every day.